-Looking at the industry over the next five years, there are a growing number of new hotels planned for the South African market, according to the PWC Hotels outlook: 2017-2021.
-The report also indicates that the overall number of available rooms is expected to increase at a 0.9% compound annual rate, thereby adding 2,700 rooms over this period.
-Continuous investment to unlock the substantial potential of our industry is fundamental to staying at the forefront.
-It's about looking to the future with innovation in our minds and our guests' best interests in our hearts.

-Riding the wave of travel trends

-Let's face it, what kept customers happy 10 years ago no longer works today and unless you embrace the ever-changing travel trends of consumers you will find yourself left in the dust.

-Technology is top of the list for the way in which it has forever changed the way we travel.
+Technology trends shaping the hospitality sector Josephine Wawira 12 Jul 2018 < Technology is top of the list for the way in which it has forever changed the way we travel.
 The internet, smartphones, electronic payments and the power of social media have given consumers a voice directly to venues and with each other.
 While this can be challenging in some instances, it also brings an opportunity to embrace low-cost, wide-reaching platforms that allow instant communication with our market and a potent means of quality control.
-We need to bear in mind that as consumers use technology they become more knowledgeable about hospitality on a global scale and with that, their expectations become greater.
+We need to bear in mind that as consumers use technology they become more knowledgeable about hospitality on a global scale and with that their expectations become greater.
 Another topical travel trend is eco-friendly tourism, especially with the impact of Cape Town's water crisis.
 'Going Green' is no longer just a buzz phrase and it's only a matter of time before green practices in the hospitality industry become a baseline requirement.
-Our industry can influence change, and there needs to be a progressive step in that direction.
+Our industry is can influence change, and there needs to be a progressive step in that direction.
 We want guests to be part of the sustainable tourism experience when visiting our properties in the hope that this will lead to them adopting some of these measures when they return home.
 Health and wellness is a global awareness drive that has become a travel trend influencer as well.
 Healthier lifestyles now dictate the type of hotels or resorts where these travellers want to stay, and their decisions are based on the amenities and even the menu offered.
 For many, it could be the 'deal breaker' when planning a vacation or business trip, and it's not limited to health spas or a golf course.
-An array of activities such as mountain biking, hiking trails and horse-riding that cater to an outdoor healthier entertainment programme are sought after.
+An array of activities such as mountain biking, hiking trails and horse-riding that cater to an outdoor healthier entertainment programme are being sought after.
 Thanks to a 'mobile-job' era, business travellers are now taking the opportunity of a few extra days of relaxation while attending to business, making the bleisure trend an emerging global phenomenon.
 Considering our tight economy, this offers an affordable way of rejuvenation which will grow this category of travel in 2018 and beyond.

-Promoting local tourism

-There's so much available in our own backyard.
-South Africa is widely known as one of the most sought-after destinations in the world, thanks to an abundance of natural beauty, pristine coastlines, exciting wildlife and berg experiences, great weather and our unique rainbow nation of diverse cultures that is steeped in history.
+Promoting local tourism There's so much available in our own backyard.
+South Africa is widely known as one of the most sought-after destinations in the world, thanks to our abundance of natural beauty, pristine coastlines, exciting wildlife and berg experiences, great weather and our unique rainbow nation of diverse cultures that is steeped in history.
 Whether it's for brand-new discoveries, or returning to old favourites, hospitality players are perfectly positioned to encourage holidaymakers to learn more about our country's beauty and heritage, which includes the promotion and support of local economies and communities as well.

-Ensure that your staff are kept up to date with the local tourist hub so that they can encourage guests to explore nearby attractions, taste local cuisine and support local artists and entrepreneurs.
-This approach will play a pivotal role in making a far-reaching impact in the local tourism value chain.

-Service must be at the heart of the industry

-Here's the thing: we are constantly working on multiple channels to improve our operations and service levels.
+Ensure that your staff are kept up to date with the local tourist hub so that they can encourage guests to explore nearby attractions, taste the local cuisine and support the local artists and entrepreneurs.
+This approach will play a pivotal role in making a far-reaching impact on the local tourism value chain.
+Service at the heart of the industry Here's the thing: we are constantly working on multiple channels to improve our operations and service levels.
 And why?
 Because we know that there is nothing more important in the hospitality industry.

+4 common customer service mistakes in hospitality Wynand Smit 27 Feb 2019